Increase your marketability and meet industry demand for internal and external management consultants.

-Therefore, the option is short on required courses and long on flexibility.
-There are only two required courses, one of which is MGG 650: Consulting Practices, taken in the last semester.
-This course focuses on the nuts and bolts of managing a consulting engagement, the process of organizational change and development, and features a team-based consulting project.
-The other course is MGI 601 - Principles of Workforce Engagement, taken in the second last semester.
+The management consulting concentration is short on required courses and long on flexibility.
+There are only two required courses, one of which is MGG 650: Consulting Practices, taken in the last semester, which focuses on the nuts and bolts of managing a consulting engagement, the process of organizational change and development, and features a team-based consulting project.
+The other course is MGI 601: Principles of Workforce Engagement, taken in the second last semester.

-In addition to this course, a student will select three elective courses that cover process skills required of a management consultant.
+In addition to these courses, you will select three elective courses that cover process skills required of a management consultant.

-Students who are not interested in the full Consulting option, but would like to strengthen particular managerial core competencies, are encouraged to enroll in individual elective courses that provide those specific opportunities for professional development.
+If you are not interested in the full consulting concentration, but would like to strengthen specific managerial skills, you are encouraged to enroll in individual elective courses that provide those specific opportunities for professional development.

 *6 elective credits must be selected from the following courses: